 Wash your hands!
 Getting little ones to follow this important recommendation can be challenging.
 Make washing up more fun with these cute hand towels.
 We’ve created two adorable whale appliqués you can download for free.

 You’ve promised to make a baby quilt.
 You’ve had nine months to get it done.
 Right?!
 Now, the baby is due in a week!
 What are you going to do?
 Our fast, but still adorable, Charm Pack Baby Quilt might be the answer.

 Keep cords tidy with these quick and easy wraps.
 We offer two sizes: one small for things like tiny ear buds, another for larger items, like power cords.
 They take just teensy scraps of fabric.
 We used pre-cuts.

-What if you could create an apron from just five fat quarters where there would be virtually no wasted fabric?
+What if you could create an apron from just five fat quarters and a tiny bit of lining where there would be virtually no wasted fabric?
 The scraps from this garden party apron could fit in a garden party teacup.

 Can’t get enough of the itty-bitty adorableness of Mini Charm Squares.
 At just 2½”, they are bite-size pieces that can be sewn together into colorful combinations.
 We used them to create double borders on a set of placemats.

 This cute banner is also a secret learn-to-spell game.
 Each pennant has a front and back so you can put a different letter on either side.
 Easy to string and re-string; make lots and spell out a new word every day.

 Tightly spaced, straight line quilting goes right across the appliqué for an unbroken pattern that wraps from front to back.
 We designed the modern skyscraper appliqué on the front and back to feature jelly roll strips.

 Quilter’s prairie points create a unique edge for this pretty pillow.
 We used charm squares to make things quick and easy.
 There are 32 points around the edge; including clever mitered corners, which we show you how to make.